 Anyone in the UK can buy premium bonds from the NS&I, however, you will need to be at least 16 years old.
 If you are based outside of the UK, but you still want to buy premium bonds, then this is also possible.

-However, the NS&I state that this is dependent on the local gaming and lottery laws, as per the country you live in.
-For example, if you are based in the U.S., it is likely that domestic regulations will prohibit you from buying UK premium bonds.
+However, the NS&I states that this is dependent on the local gaming and lottery laws as they can be viewed not just as national savings to some countries, so check the guides of the country you live in.
+For example, if you are based in the U.S., it is likely that domestic regulations will prohibit you from buying a UK based premium bond.

 If you believe that you are eligible, and you’re not based in the UK, then you will initially need to apply by post.
 If your premium bond application is approved, then you can continue to make purchases online, or via the telephone.

 First and foremost, the investment that you make into premium bonds are risk-free.
 Although the premium bond framework utilizes a lottery-style system, this is only relevant to the interest you can make.
 For example, if you invest £1,000 into a premium bond, and held the bonds for three years but never won a prize, you would still have £1,000.
 As such, whether or not you win will never affect the amount you invest.

 In terms of keeping your funds safe, the premium bonds are backed by the NS&I, who are not a bank or building society.
 This means that the funds are not protected under the UK’s FSCS scheme.
 However, as the NS&I is backed by the UK Treasury, this is as safe as it is ever going to get.